 For implementation in CalSim, the combined monthly averages for Stage 1 and Stage 2 were used to determine months with an average of 5 more days, which would indicate on average one or more triggering events occurred.
 Only months with combined averages over 5 were assumed in development of OMR restrictions based on salvage density.
 Table 4 shows the number of days assumed in the CalSim II logic for Stage 1 and Stage 2 salvage density salmonid protections.

-Table 4: Resulting number of days for each trigger stage assumed in the CalSim model under Existing Conditions.
+Table 4: Resulting number of days for each trigger stage assumed in the CalSim model under the Existing Conditions.